-The space to live in was small, the working condition were really bad, fumes and smog everywhere.
+The space to live in was small, the working condition was really bad, fumes and smog everywhere.
 It’s not difficult to imagine how unpleasant life would be for someone who had not taken a bath or had a proper change of clothing for six months.

-However, the crew of German torpedo-boats were treated like royalty when they docked because of the difficulty of their jobs.
+However, the crew of German torpedo-boats was treated like royalty when they docked because of the difficulty of their jobs.
 Upon docking, the crew filed out on shore leave and were generally given whatever they wanted while a cleaning crew scrubbed the submarine from top to bottom.

 The crew of an torpedo-boat was made up of specialists and seamen.
 Specialist crew, such as radiomen, torpedomen and machineman were responsible for the operation and maintenance of equipment aboard the boat.

 Their workload was divided into several shifts, with the seamen working in three 8 hour shifts – one for sleeping, one for regular duties and one for miscellaneous tasks.
 Specialist crew, such as the two radiomen had three four-hour shifts between 8am and 8pm, and two six-hour shifts during the night.

 They were issued with special foul-weather coats, but these did little to keep them dry.
 In addition, crewmen had little chance to dry their clothes during a patrol.
 The watch crew was secured by safety lines to keep them from being washed overboard.

 Crew habitability ranked very low on the priority list of German torpedo-boats.
-Fresh water was limited and strictly rationed for drinking, especially when they had opted to fill one of their water tanks with diesel fuel to extend their operational range.
+Freshwater was limited and strictly rationed for drinking, especially when they had opted to fill one of their water tanks with diesel fuel to extend their operational range.

 They were allowed only the clothes on their backs and a single change of underwear and socks.
 To remove salt from their skin caused by seawater exposure, crews were issued with special saltwater soap, but this was unpopular as it left a disgusting film on the skin.

 Only the captain was afforded any privacy.
 Made up of a simple curtain, it could be drawn over the captain’s quarters, but he still could hear what was going on the outside.
 The captain’s quarters was placed next to the control room and radio room, so he could quickly respond during an emergency.

 Very soon, fresh loaves of bread would sprout white fungi, which the crews promptly nicknamed as “rabbits”, due to the white fuzzy appearance.
-By that time, food consisted mainly of canned goods supplemented by a soy based filler called Bratlingspulver.
-Issued by the military, the crew unkindly referred to it as “diesel food”, due to the constant exposure of diesel exhaust that surrounded them.
+By that time, food consisted mainly of canned goods supplemented by a soy-based filler called Bratlingspulver.
+Issued by the military, the crew unkindly referred to it as “diesel food”, due to the constant exposure to diesel exhaust that surrounded them.

-The flush system consisted of a hand pump, where the contents of the waste was hand pumped into the ocean after each use.
+The flush system consisted of a hand pump, where the contents of the waste were hand-pumped into the ocean after each use.
 Using the toilet was prohibited when stalking an enemy as it was feared that the noise of clanking metal or floating debris would alert the enemy to the presence of a torpedo-boat.

-Long war cruises took its psychological toll with many crews painting a vision of emptiness, except for the occasional marine life for company.
-Months would pass and there were no trees, no hills and no landfall where one could place his feet, except on the deck of the submarine boat.
+Long war cruises took their psychological toll with many crews painting a vision of emptiness, except for the occasional marine life for the company.
+Months would pass and there were no trees, no hills, and no landfall where one could place his feet, except on the deck of the submarine boat.